MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 #### Creating materialized views

-To produce correct results, Postgres sources can only be materialized _once_.
-As soon as you define a materialized view, Materialize:
+As soon as you define a Postgres source, Materialize will:

-1. Creates a replication slot in the upstream Postgres database (see [Postgres replication slots](#postgres-replication-slots)).
+1. Create a replication slot in the upstream Postgres database (see [Postgres replication slots](#postgres-replication-slots)).
 The name of the replication slots created by Materialize is prefixed with `materialize_` for easy identification.

-1. Performs an initial, snapshot-based sync of the tables in the publication before it starts ingesting change events.
+1. Perform an initial, snapshot-based sync of the tables in the publication before it starts ingesting change events.

-   **Note:** During this phase, **disk space** consumption may increase proportionally to the size of the upstream database before returning to a steady state.
-To profile disk usage, see [Troubleshooting](/ops/troubleshooting/#how-much-disk-space-is-materialize-using).

-1. Incrementally updates the view as new change events stream in as a result of `INSERT`, `UPDATE` and `DELETE` operations in the upstream Postgres database.
+1. Incrementally update any materialized views that depend on the source as change events stream in, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original Postgres database.

 ##### Postgres replication slots

-Each Materialize replication slot can be used to source data for a single materialized view.
-You can create multiple non-materialized views for the same replication slot using the [`CREATE VIEWS`](/sql/create-views) statement.
+Each source ingests the raw replication stream data for all tables in the specified publication using **a single** replication slot.
+This allows you to minimize the performance impact on the upstream database, as well as reuse the same source across multiple materializations.

 {{< warning >}}
 Make sure to delete any replication slots if you stop using Materialize, or if either the Materialize or Postgres instances crash.